metal3d/docker-auto-dnsmasq/README.md

 ## Avoid Docker to use dnsmasq

-By default (since last versions), the docker-auto-dns service configures Docker to use dnsmasq to resolve names.
-It is possible that you don't want to setup the service that way.
+By default, (since last versions) the docker-auto-dns service configures Docker to use dnsmasq to resolve names.
+It is possible that you don't want to set up the service that way.

 So, at install time, set the `USE_DNSMASQ_IN_DOCKER` option to "false":